-Your computer has a webcam (integrated camera) that records video and captures photographs.
-Some models allow you to video conference and chat online using streaming video.
+Your computer has an integrated webcam or 3D camera that records video and captures photographs.
+Some products may allow you to video conference and chat online using streaming video.

-To access the camera, type camera in the taskbar search box, and then select Camera from the list of applications.
+• To access the webcam, type camera in the taskbar search box, and then select Camera from the list of apps.